lima-vm/lima/README.md

 ?
 Creating an instance "default"  [Use arrows to move, type to filter]
 > Proceed with the current configuration
-  Open an editor to review or modify the current configuration Choose another example (docker, podman, archlinux, fedora, ...)
+  Open an editor to review or modify the current configuration Choose another template (docker, podman, archlinux, fedora, ...)
   Exit
 ...
 INFO[0029] READY.
 Run `lima` to open the shell.